jidicula/clang-format-action/README.md

 # clang-format-action
 GitHub Action for clang-format

-This action checks all C/C++ files in the GitHub workspace are formatted correctly using `clang-format`.
+This action checks all C/C++ files in the provided directory in the GitHub workspace are formatted correctly using `clang-format`.
+If no directory is provided or the provided path is not a directory in the GitHub workspace, all C/C++ files are checked.

 The following file extensions are checked:
 * Header files: